-(A) Nondiscrimination.
-The MCO will accept all eligible Recipients who select the MCO for MSHO or who select or are assigned to the MCO for MSC+.
-The MCO will enroll all eligible Recipients who select or are assigned to the MCO without regard to physical or mental condition, health status, need for or receipt of health services, claims experience, medical history, genetic information, disability, marital status, age, sex, sexual orientation, national origin, race, color, religion, creed, political beliefs, familial status, membership or activity in a local commission, or public assistance status, and shall not use any policy or practice that has the effect of such discrimination.
+(A) Discrimination is against the law.
+The MCO will accept all eligible Beneficiaries who select the MCO for MSHO or who select or are assigned to the MCO for MSC+.
+The MCO will enroll all eligible Beneficiaries who select or are assigned to the MCO without regard to medical condition, health status, receipt of health services, claims experience, medical history, genetic information, disability (including mental or physical impairment), marital status, age, sex, (including sex stereotypes and gender identity), sexual orientation, national origin, race, color, religion, creed, or public assistance status, and shall not use any policy or practice that has the effect of such discrimination.